Residential Site Plan Requirements

 These requirements are applicable to all residential building lots within major subdivisions, minor subdivisions, and all individual lots less than three acres.

 A preliminary site plan is required before permits are issued.
-A final (as-built) site plan (survey) shall also be required prior to the issuance of a Certificate of Occupancy where 85% maximum impervious area is proposed or built, or, when proposed structures are within two feet of the building setback.
+A final (as-built) site plan (survey) shall also be required prior to the issuance of a Certificate of Occupancy where 85% maximum impervious area is proposed or constructed.
+Additionally, when proposed structures are within 2 feet of the building setback, a foundation survey shall be required prior to scheduling any open floor or rough-in inspections.
 Site plans shall consist of a metes and bounds survey plat provided by a licensed Professional Land Surveyor (PLS).

 *Note: Property lines shall be clearly identified and maintained for final inspection.